facebookresearch/demucs/docs/api.md

 ## Quick start

+Notes: Type hints have been added to all API functions.
+It is recommended to check them before passing parameters to a function as some arguments only support limited types (e.g. parameter `repo` of method `load_model` only support type `pathlib.Path`).

 1. The first step is to import api module:

 ```python
 import demucs.api
 ```

 2. Then initialize the `Separator`.
-It can either use a command line, or use keyword arguments, or both.
-The initialize option will do nothing except registering the class.
+Parameters which will be served as default values for methods can be passed.
+The initialize option will do nothing except registering the class unless you pass `True` to keyword argument `setup` (see the third example below).
+The setup operation will load model and audio.

 ```python
 # Initialize with no parameters: